-Northern Periphery Programme - SPARA 2020 Project
+Northern Periphery and Arctic Programme- SPARA 2020 Project

 Smart Peripheral and Remote Airports 2020 (SPARA2020) is a Northern Periphery and Arctic Programme area project aimed at addressing some of the special needs of the smaller civilian airports in the region.
-This three year €2.4M project brings together a range of public authorities, academic institutions, airports, SMEs, and specialists to focus on the particular challenges of airports serving remote and peripheral areas.
-The project partners were notified of the success of the application in February 2015 and this followed the completion of an initial preparatory project in 2014.
+This three year €2.4 million project brings together a range of public authorities, academic institutions, airports, SMEs, and specialists to focus on the particular challenges of airports serving remote and peripheral areas.
+The project partner were notified of the success of the application in

+February 2015 and this followed the completion of an initial preparatory project in 2014.